smithy-lang/smithy-rs/design/src/rfcs/rfc0026_sdk_credential_cache_type_safety.md

         provider: Box<dyn ProvideCredentials>,
         sleep_impl: Arc<dyn AsyncSleep>
     ) -> SharedCredentialsProvider {
+        // Note: SharedCredentialsProvider would get renamed to SharedCredentialsCache.
+        // This code is using the old name to make it clearer that it already exists,
+        // and the rename is called out in the change checklist.
         SharedCredentialsProvider::new(
             match self {
                 Self::Lazy(inner) => LazyCachingCredentialsProvider::new(provider, settings.time, /* ... */),